opensafely/documentation/docs/getting-started/tutorial/generate-a-first-dataset/index.md

 pressing ++enter++ once you've typed the command.

+This command makes use of files that already exist in the repository to generate a dummy dataset.

 The first time you run this command, it may take a few seconds to download the required software.
 Eventually, you should see output that contains lines like the following: